Eliza Orlins: Early life

 In 2004, Orlins competed on the ninth season of the CBS reality show Survivor, entitled Survivor: Vanuatu.
 Orlins started the season sorted onto the all-female Yasur tribe.
 Orlins caught the ire of her alliance when she flipped to vote out an indecisive swing voter in Dolly Neely in the second episode.
 At the merge, the six remaining female castaways re-aligned, and the group voted out their male competitors until only Chris Daugherty remained.
 Despite Daugherty losing immunity, Leann Slaby sought to eliminate Orlins.
 After Daugherty was informed by Julie Berry that he was safe, he successfully worked with Twila Tanner and Scout Cloud Lee to convince Orlins to vote out Slaby.
-After Ami Cusack was voted out, Orlins re-aligned with Berry due to her annoyance of Tanner.
-Orlins then won immunity but was unsuccessful in convincing Daugherty resulting in Berry's elimination.
+After Ami Cusack was voted out, Orlins re-aligned with Berry due to her dislike of Tanner.
+Orlins then won immunity, but was unsuccessful in convincing Daugherty, resulting in Berry's elimination.
 Orlins was then the 15th person voted out the next day during the finale on Day 37, finishing in 4th place.

-Survivor: Micronesia
+Micronesia

 Orlins returned seven seasons later on Survivor: Micronesia.
 Orlins started the season on the returnee player Malakal tribe.
 Orlins formed an alliance with Ami Cusack, Yau-Man Chan, and Jonathan Penner.
 Despite being targeted by an opposing alliance, Orlins survived the first Tribal Council after Jonny Fairplay asked to be voted out to be with his pregnant girlfriend.
 However, in the following days, all of Orlins's original allies had been eliminated leaving Orlins as the target of Parvati Shallow when the tribes merged in the ninth episode.
 After Jason Siska won individual immunity, he agreed to give Orlins what he believed to be a hidden immunity idol, which in reality was a stick carved by Ozzy Lusth.
 Orlins was then eliminated, becoming the first member of the season's jury.

+Other television appearances

 The Amazing Race

 In 2018, Orlins competed on the thirty-first season of The Amazing Race, which aired in 2019 and featured teams from CBS reality shows Big Brother, Survivor, and The Amazing Race, with fellow Survivor contestant Corinne Kaplan.
 In the fourth episode Kaplan and Orlins fell behind after Orlins struggled with a task that involved driving a scooter through a driving test course in Ho Chi Minh City.
 The two finished in last place after checking-in at the finish mat behind Rachel Reilly and Elissa Slater and were eliminated in ninth place.